 To refine the incident response, click Advanced Configuration in the top left corner of the Actions tab.
-Click Add and use the Rule Action Editor to add a rule action to the advanced configuration.
+Click Add to add a rule action to the advanced configuration.
 You can also select an existing action and click Edit to edit an existing rule action.

 When you add or edit an action to the advanced Actions table, you can continue to configure it in the Actions tab with the following settings: